nsfm/dualsense-ts/README.md

 ### With React

-Creating a controller interface with `new Dualsense()` is much too expensive to be done at render time.
+Creating a controller interface with `new Dualsense()` is too expensive to be done at render time.
 You can create a [Context](https://reactjs.org/docs/context.html) to share the controller state with your components:

 ```typescript
 // DualsenseContext.tsx